KenT2/tboplayer/README.md

     * Start/End track paused - Pauses the track both in the beginning and in the end of the track

+    * Autoplay at start up - If TBOPlayer has just been opened and has some file in the playlist, automatically satrt playing the first file in the list

     * Forbid windowed mode - if enabled will make videos always show in full screen, disabling the video window mode and video progress bar - useful if you're using tboplayer through a remote desktop

     * Debug - prints some debug text to the command line